ory/hydra/README.md

 ```

 The runner will not show the Browser window, as it runs in the CI Mode (background).
 That makes debugging these
-type of tests very difficult, but thankfully you can run the e2e test in the browser which helps with debugging!
+types of tests very difficult, but thankfully you can run the e2e test in the browser, which helps with debugging!
 Just run:

 ```shell script
 ./test/e2e/circle-ci.bash memory --watch